bakks/butterfish/README.md

 -   "Give me a command to do x"
 -   "Why did that command fail?"
 -   "!Run make in this directory, debug problems" (this acts as an agent)
+-   "@Show the largest files here" (this attempts exactly one shell command)
 -   Autocomplete shell commands (if the AI 'verbally' suggested a command it will appear)
 -   "Give me a pasta recipe" (this is a ChatGPT interface so it's not just for shell stuff!)